 Going even further, him making fun of his sponsors actually sent him (and the products) viral for a short while.
 The ones for “Zip Recruiter” being the most famous (https://youtu.be/CTUFKOCPAQk?t=260).
 It unintentionally became a bit of a catchphrase, to the point where people actually looked forwards to his ads.
 Avid listeners of his podcast started to look forwards to his ads because they were the funniest improv the guy was doing.

 His podcasts were pulling in over 2.3 million listeners per month, and his YouTube channel where he re-posted his podcasts had almost one million followers.
 The advertisers, although perplexed by his overly authentic nature, were getting the sort of exposure you cannot normally get through podcasts alone.

 Rupali Gupta is a blogger and professional writer who loves to write about technology and entertainment.
-Stanfordartsreview is one of her successful websites filled with great celebs’ news and entertainment world.
+She is always up to date with the latest celebs’ news and the entertainment world.